Why choose solar panels?

 What is the life of the battery?

-Battery banks for solar systems typically last for a period of 20 years when setup and operated in optimum conditions.
+Lithium battery banks for solar systems can last for a period of 20 years or more when setup and operated correctly.

 How big is the battery cabinet?